 If you’re looking for a set standard for graphic design pricing, you’ll be hard-pressed to find it.
 Costs will vary by project type and by designer.

 There are a few reasons why you may have a need for a graphic designer.
-These reasons typically boil down into two categories (not always completely distinct from each other): either branding or promoting.
-When I say branding, I mean pieces that are used to identify your company — including logos, business cards, letterhead, envelopes, rack cards, company brochures, email signatures, social media banners, trade show displays, etc. When I say promoting, I mean you’re communicating a very specific message that often has a call to action involved, such as event flyers, product brochures, direct mail, print advertisements, online banner ads, etc. Generally the cost to get something designed is a direct correlation of the amount of time and effort it takes to design it, plus sometimes, the expected longevity and reach of the piece.
+These reasons typically boil down into two categories (not always completely distinct from each other): either identity or promotion.
+When we say identity, we mean pieces that are used to identify your company — including logos, business cards, letterhead, envelopes, rack cards, email signatures, social media banners, trade show displays, etc. When we say promoting, we mean you’re communicating a very specific message that often has a call to action involved, such as event flyers, product brochures, direct mail, print advertisements, online banner ads, etc. Generally the cost to get something designed is a direct correlation of the amount of time and effort it takes to design it, plus sometimes, the expected longevity and reach of the piece.

 Here at n-Vision Designs, the best way to determine your cost is to simply request a quote.
-Once I know details about your project, I can give you an estimate.
-In any case, regardless of who you work with, here are ways you may be able to keep your costs down:
+Once we know details about your project, we can give you an estimate.